MicrosoftDocs/windows-itpro-docs/windows/configuration/start/index.md

 > While many of the Start menu policy settings can be configured using both CSP and GPO, there are some settings that are only available using the Start Policy CSP.
 To learn about the available policy settings to configure the Start menu via CSP and GPO, see [Start menu policy settings](policy-settings.md).

 ::: zone pivot="windows-10"
 The configuration of the Start layout requires the use of an XML file that specifies the layout.
-To learn more about how to create and apply an XML file to configure the Start layout, see [Customize and export the Start layout](layout.md).
+To learn more about how to create and apply an XML file to configure the Start layout, see [Customize the Start layout](layout.md).
 ::: zone-end

 ::: zone pivot="windows-11"
 The configuration of the Start layout requires the use of a JSON file that specifies the layout.
-To learn more about how to create and apply a JSON file to configure the Start layout, see [Customize and export the Start layout](layout.md).
+To learn more about how to create and apply a JSON file to configure the Start layout, see [Customize the Start layout](layout.md).

 > [!IMPORTANT]
 > The JSON file can be applied to devices using the [Start layout policy CSP](policy-settings.md#start-layout) only.
 It's not possible to apply the JSON file using group policy.